-The construction of the Year 7 & 8 building is nominated as the priority project for the works outlined within this Development Plan.
-The proposed building will incorporate a multi-storey teaching and learning space to the west of the existing senior boarding facilities.
+The construction of the Year 7 & 8 Building and Chapel Oval Car Park are nominated as the priority projects for the works outlined within this Development Plan.
+The Year 7 & 8 Building will incorporate a multi-storey teaching and learning space to the west of the existing senior boarding house.
+The proposed car park will provide approximately 250-300 spaces, change room facilities and storage.